-After checking those out, Angel with his family and I hopped in to be scooped up on a foggy, intermittent rainy day...creeping up on the east side of El Ruco.
+After checking the shops out, Angel with his family and I hopped in to be scooped up on a foggy, intermittent rainy day...creeping up on the east side of El Ruco.

 Breaking through those clouds - so close, you could almost touch them - gave me a surreal feel.
 I mean...so up-close-and...personal in that little cable car with those clouds all the way up to the heavens, seems downright unearthly!
 The cable car delivers.

 As the teleferico climbed higher and higher, I recalled being on the longest tram in the world in Albuquerque, New Mexico, U.S.A., but a spectacular view from that one didn't measure up to the lift of this one.

 I came armed for the sudden change in temperature, dressed warmly with my umbrella in tow.
 We cozied up in the little gondola built for six, sat back and relaxed...well, almost!